 This is the highlight of your cat grass pond.
-The lights and the movement activate once the robot fish are immersed in water.
+The lights and the movement activate once you immerse the robot fish in water.
 Pretty soon the cats gathered around and watering hole gossip took on a new meaning.
-Some cats were mesmerized as if meditating or being hypnotized by the clicky sound and flashy lights of the moving fish.
-Suddenly after much silence and forethought, a paw would strike out to test the waters.
+Some cats were hypnotized, as if meditating, and were drawn in by the clicky sound and flashy lights of the moving fish.
+Suddenly, after much silence and forethought, a paw would strike out to test the waters.
 A little sip here, a little graze there.
 I think the cat grass pond will become a standard cat enrichment watering hole feature at the Chirpy house.

 NOTE ABOUT THE ROBOT FISH: I recommend 10-minute sessions at a time.
-This is more or less the time your cat will be engaged anyway.
+This is more or less the time your cat will be engaged, anyway.
 Dry the fish and store it in the same packaging.
 Always supervise your cats while they’re playing with the fish.
 Do not leave your cat unattended.